Call detail (two-pane page)

 Recording

-If recording is present, you’ll see playback controls (play/pause, seek, mute, duration) and open/download actions.
+If a recording is present, you will see playback controls (play, pause, seek, mute, duration) and open or download actions.

-If recording is missing, the UI explicitly shows “Recording not available.”
+If recording is missing, the UI shows that recording is not available.

 Transcript and search